uozuAho/locust_demo/readme.md

 creation rate drops below 1 job per second.

 @ 5 VUs
-- 5 RPS to POST /work
+- POST /work RPS: 5
-- time to complete job: unbounded, proportional to length of load test
+- median 'work completed' time: unbounded, proportional to length of load test
+    - this is measured by the server, not locust.
+See the console output.

 ## 1 VU creates jobs, waiting for each one to complete
-The time each user waits for a job to complete tends to the number of users.
 This is only an accurate load test if your users are blocked from performing actions by a time that is proportional to system load.

 @ 5 VUs
-- 1 RPS to POST /work
+- POST /work RPS: 1
-- time to complete job: 5s
+- median 'work completed' time: 5s

+Note that
-Note that RPS is constrained to the rate that the worker completes jobs.
+    - RPS is constrained to the rate that the worker completes jobs
+    - The time to complete a job = the number of VUs

+Play with the `WORKER_JOB_COMPLETION_RATE_PER_SECOND` in `docker-compose.yml`
+to see what effect it has on the above metrics.